 Many women are embarrassed by vaginal odor.
-Heck, I find it difficult to even sit alone in my darkened room and type the word “smegma.”
-Almost every woman will deal with this issue at some point in her life.
-Really, the natural state of the vagina is a little smelly.
+I find it difficult to even sit alone in my darkened room and type the word “smegma.”
+But almost every woman will deal with this issue at some point in her life.
+Really, the natural state of the vagina is a little smelly, if you ask me.
 But there’s a normal, typical kind of smell, and then there’s an odor.
 And, if you are concerned with vaginal odor, it is that difference that you need to pay most attention to.

 A change in vaginal odor may indicate a medical condition.
 Often, it can be a symptom of a bacterial infection, such as the “fishy” smelling bacterial vaginosis, or a yeast infection or sexually transmitted infection.
 Any of these can alter the natural smell of vaginal discharge.
 But, if you just have normal, run-of-the-mill smelly vagina, then there are a few things you can do about that, too.

 If your vagina smells like Godzilla’s breath, it can be much more than just embarrassing.
 Sometimes it indicates some sort of infection, be it bacterial, viral or yeast.
 A change in discharge color/odor/amount, pain during urination or intercourse, pelvic pain, frequent urge to urinate, and a fever or rash can sometimes accompany a strange vaginal smell.
 If such is the case, you should see a doctor immediately…medical professionals will be able to help you diagnose the underlying issue that we can’t do here on the internet.

 Best Ways to Get Rid of Vaginal Odor

 Get rid of vaginal odor using good personal hygiene